Global Human Resources

 Global Subject Group

 This subject group was established as a program to help develop human resources capable of succeeding in a global society.
 Our course model assumes that students will start by gaining an understanding of cultural differences and preparing to study abroad, participate in a study abroad, and then undertake immersion education after they return home to effectively improve their abilities.
-The courses consist of Global Liberal Arts Subject, Global Frontier Subject, Studying Abroad Preparation Subjects, International Cooperation Service Learning, Overseas Seminars, Intensive Communication Course and Japanese as a Second Language Subjects.
+The courses consist of Global Liberal Arts Course, Global Frontier Course, Skill Up for Studying Abroad Course, International Cooperation Service Learning Course, Overseas Seminars, Intensive Communication Course and Japanese as a Second Language Course.

 Overseas Partner Universities

 The Mi-Room (Multilingual Immersion Room) is a learning space for incorporating opportunities to do the following activities on campus: experience cross-cultural communication and improve foreign language ability to facilitate studying abroad.
-The Mi-Room manages programs for learning English and various other foreign languages―with instruction provided by representative staff and Global Teaching Assistants (GTAs: mainly international students from overseas)―so students can use the Mi-Room in line with their personal objectives.
+The Mi-Room manages programs for learning English and various other foreign languages―with instruction provided by representative staff and Global Teaching Assistants (GTAs: mainly international students from overseas or Kansai University Students with a wealth of international experience)―so students can use the Mi-Room in line with their personal objectives.

 In addition, the Mi-Room is used as a place for interaction between Japanese and international students.
 During the hours when the main area is open, people can enter and leave as they please, and students from around the world gather there, making the Mi-Room ideal for cross-cultural exchange.